curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 # Migrating to Passwordless Identity Behavior

 This page describes shows to dynamically change the primary authentication factor.\
-By default users login with passwords, but can opt into use of Webauthn keys.\
+By default users login with passwords, but each user opt into use of Webauthn keys when it suits them.\
-This enables a phased migration to improve both security and usability.
+This enables a phased migration, to improve both security and usability.

 ## Example Scenario